MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data-for-development-in-azure-sql-database.md

     }
     ```

-    Replace the **connectionString** with the connection string to your Azure SQL Database.
+    Remember to replace the **connectionString** with the connection string to your Azure SQL Database.

     > **Note:** In a production environment, restrict access to only the necessary IP addresses.
 Additionally, consider using Managed Identities for your Azure Function App to access the database instead of SQL authentication.
 For more information, see the [Managed identities in Microsoft Entra for Azure SQL](https://learn.microsoft.com/azure/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity?azure-portal=true).